MulberryBeacon/gotham-beacon/README.md

 Copyright (c) 2014-2015 Eduardo Ferreira

-All files, directories and code provided by Bootstrap are licensed under the Apache License v2.0.

 All files, directories and code provided by HTML5 Boilerplate are licensed under the MIT License.